littlejohntj/mintytemp/src/site/index.md

 ---
+title: Minty
-title: Mint - Collect Together
+subtitle: Collect Together
-subtitle: Minty is an iOS app for minting NFTs on Solana.
-Projects list their mints with Minty and users can mint from their phone.
 layout: layouts/base.njk
 ---

+## What is Minty?

+Minty is an iOS app for minting NFTs on Solana.
+Projects list their mints with Minty and users can mint from their phone.

 ## View Upcoming Projects